Why I Love Australia

 Reasons For Falling in Love with Australia

-In two years of travel blogging, I have often been asked: Why do you visit Australia?
+In +15 years of travel blogging, I have often been asked: Why do you visit Australia?
 My answer has always been short and simple: Because I love Australia.
-Australia is a great country to travel alone, especially for women.
-On my solo travels in Australia, I discovered beautiful places that had been hard to leave at times.
-Here are the places I love in Australia and why I fell in love with the country.
+Australia is an excellent country for women travelling alone over 50.
+On my solo travels in Australia, I discovered beautiful places that had sometimes been hard to leave.

 With +15 years of solo travel in Australia, I have been to hundreds of places in Australia.
 Although I don’t have a favourite one, these are the best places to travel alone in Australia, and the different ways of exploring the country made me fall in love with Australia.